-Located in Prophetstown, Illinois, Winning Wheels is one of just a couple nursing homes in this city.
-With an overall score of F, we consider this to be a lower end facility.
-Based on our analysis, this place is not a good fit for anyone.
-More information on this facility's category grades is available below.
-Its best category was inspections, which is addressed in the next section.
+Located in Prophetstown, Illinois, Winning Wheels is the sole nursing home we were able to find in this area.
+Featuring an overall rating of F, we consider this to be a lower end facility.
+Based on our ratings, this nursing home is not a good fit for any prospective resident.
+We were surprised to find that this facility actually received one decent category grade for inspections, which you can read more about below.

 - Nursing Home